genelet/molecule/README.md

 ## Chapter 3.
 ATOM USAGE

-In this example, we define a database table, column and actions in JSON, and let _molecule_ to run the REST actions.
+In this example, we define table, columns and actions in JSON, and let _molecule_ to run the REST actions.

 <details>
 	<summary>Click here to see how atom works</summary>